Vevor Heat Press Troubleshooting [Detailed Tips Included]

 How do I reset my Vevor heat press?

-Why is my Vevor heat press smoking?
+Why is my Vevor heat press smoking or smelling bad?

 A brand-new Vevor press will smoke lightly during the first few uses.
 This is manufacturing oils and residue burning off and is completely normal.
 Do the initial burn-off in a well-ventilated room at 400°F for about 15 minutes with the press empty.
 If smoking happens on an older press, it is likely adhesive residue, ink buildup, or vinyl remnants on the platen.
 Clean the platen with a damp cloth when slightly warm to stop it.